mnussbaumer/cssex/README.md

 The `@expandable` directives  are placed in order of declaration at the top of the final stylesheet as individual selectors, but you can declare them from any file or part of the file as long as it's not inside a block, they must always be declared on a top level.

-The only exception on their placement is when using `@media` selectors inside `@expandable`.
-In those cases normal rules will go to the top but the media parts will be placed alongside the other media statements
+The only exception on their final placement is when using `@media` selectors inside `@expandable`.
+In those cases normal rules will go to the top but the media parts will be placed alongside the other media statements.

 The `@apply` directive takes a list of white-space separated tokens, where each token refers to a previously declared `@expandable` block.
-You should not use the `.` of the original to refer to them.
+You should not use the `.` of the original class to refer to them.
 You can additionally define their expansion mode with `?` (all elements dynamically evaluated) or `!` (as a static block as evaluated when declared).
 The default without prefix is a mix of both, variables with the values at the time of declaration and nesting dynamically evaluated inside the context of the block the `@apply` is declared in.

 Keep note that `<$ ... $>` interpolation is the only consistent form of interpolation.
 If you use, for instance in `@fn::...` call the form `$::color`, this will always be dynamically evaluated.
-EEx blocks follow the same pattern, if you want them to be the value at declaration you need to use the `!` prefix when `@apply`ing.
+EEx blocks follow the same pattern, if you want them to be expanded as they resolved at declaration you need to use the `!` prefix when `@apply`ing.

 Note that you can also declare `@media` attributes inside `@expandables` and nest them as well.
+Most times you'll want to use normal applying or `?`.

 <div id="functions"></>